The OBBBA, Reconciliation, and Impacts

 If you are already pursuing PSLF - or plan to - you can continue making qualifying payments under an eligible repayment plan.
 Just be sure to continue using the PSLF Help Tool to certify your employment and remain in good standing.
 Future changes to loan repayment options (like RAP) may affect how payments are counted, so keep records and watch for updates.

-There are potential changes coming from Department of Education rulemaking in line with President Trump's March 7th Executive Order.
-Those final regulations have not yet been released.
+There are changes on PSLF employer eligibility coming from Department of Education rulemaking in line with President Trump's March 7th Executive Order.
+Those final regulations were released on October 30, 2025 and take effect July 1, 2026.
+If you have any questions about these changes, please reach out to our office.